rachitaryal/BlueMonk/README.md

 > The beautiful design and architecture of
 > the framework will help you build your
 > project quickly & more efficiently.
-> The framework helps in making your project more
+> The framework helps to build the project in
-> structured and therefore scalable.
+> a structured approach and therefore it makes the project much more scalable.

+> The inbuilt Routers modules are built on top of express and makes routes navigation much simpler.

+> The Permissions modules provide built in permissions layer such as 'LoggedInPermission' etc. Abstract permission layer can easily be extended to build custom permission for the project.

+> The inbuilt Controllers modules handles the requests, checks permissions( if provided ) and dispatches the required request method.
+ApiControllers can be extended to make your own controllers and it makes working with controllers much simpler.

 > Avoid redundant patterns.
 > Build with Blue Monk.